 Here are the earnings from another image, and while overall downloads are down, and the image is not a big seller, it has remained a consistent earner over the years, boosted by the increase of commission for each download.
 (In real terms that a loss against the cost of living.)

 The times where I can see the most noticeable boom then bust in downloads are with my more recent images uploaded in the past year, and especially those accepted on shutterstock (an agency known for a strong bias towards recent images).

 Looking at this graph reminds me of those stock market graphs which show a decline, but turn out to be just a blip when you look at the bigger picture, only by looking at this recent upload in a couple of years time will we be able to see the full picture.

 If you were to only upload to a couple of sites and one of those was shutterstock then it's quite conceivable that if you stopped uploading your income could drop by up to 50%.
-I recently took a break from uploading between late November 08 and early March 09, Excluding shutterstock I don't see anything like a 50% drop on my overall income. (and I'll return to this post when lookstat allows me to plot graphs over a user defined time period.)
+I took a break from uploading between late November 08 and early March 09, Excluding shutterstock I didn't see anything like a 50% drop on my overall income.

-As a rule of thumb microstock images have a half life of 2 years, but that statement is very much open to debate and very much dependant on the style and content of the image.
+As a rule of thumb microstock images have a half life of at least 2 years, but that statement is very much open to debate and very much dependent on the style and content of the image.
 Some images are more timeless than others.

 Extended Licenses occur any time

 From what I can see extended licenses are not affected by how generic or esoteric an image is, If you have a poor selling image that represents a popular search term and looks a lot like some other images that are available then it seems just as likely to generate and EL as something that's quite esoteric or specialist and is not selling much at all.
 Such Extended License sales can easily return your investment on a low earning image in a single sale.